korney4eg/korney4eg.github.io/tasks/_posts/2021-03-01-phase3-task3-run-blog-engine-on-k8s-deployments.md

 ### 2. Run local MySQL database with StatefulSet.

 - **Learn about Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)**
 - **Create StatefulSet database**: Create statefulSet named `database`, with container `mysql`, with labels that you want.
+Add it to `database.yaml` file.
 - **Expose database using service**.
 Make sure that MySQL is accessible by port 3306.
+Add it to `database.yaml` file.

 ### 3. Run local WordPress setup in couple pods using Deployment.

-- Create Deployment with following parameters:
+- **Create Deployment with following parameters:**
   - deployment name: `wordpress`
   - replicas: `2`
   - pods labels `app: wordpress`
   - use `wordpress` pod manifest from previous task as a template for deployment
+  - save manifest to `wordpress.yaml` file

+- **Expose wordpress using service**.
+Make sure that Wordpress blog is accessible by port 80.
+Add it to `wordpress.yaml` file.

 ### 4. Make your work visible.